rilldata/rill/docs/docs/reference/connectors/azure.md

 ## Local credentials

 When using Rill Developer on your local machine (i.e. `rill start`), Rill uses by default the credentials configured in your local environment using the Azure CLI (`az`).
-Follow these steps to configure it:
+Assuming you have the Azure CLI installed, follow the steps below to configure it:

 1. Open a terminal window and run the following command to log in to your Azure account: